kavyamanohar/msc-reviewed-speech/README.md

 ### CONTRIBUTORS

-Voice contributors names are listed in contributors.tsv
+Voice contributors names (if self provided) are listed in contributors.tsv

 ### LICENSE